 Flexibility

-ETFs can be used in various investment strategies, including as part of a long-term buy-and-hold strategy or as a short-term trading tool.
+ETFs can be used as a part of various investment strategies, including as part of a long-term buy-and-hold strategy or as a short-term trading tool.
 This makes them a flexible investment option for a wide range of investors.

 Moreover, investors can trade thematic ETFs — funds focusing on a specific trend or niche industry, like robotics, artificial intelligence, or gender equality.
 However, there are pros and cons to thematic ETFs.
 While they allow investors to make more targeted investments, the shares of these funds can be volatile.
 Because they’re so focused, these ETFs may also diminish the most important benefit of ETFs: broad, diverse exposure.